cinchy-co/Documentation/data-syncs/supported-data-sync-sources/README.md

 Salesforce objects are database tables that permit you to store data that's specific to an organization.
 Salesforce objects are of two types:

 * Standard Objects: Standard objects are the kind of objects that are provided by salesforce.com such as users, contracts, reports, dashboards, etc.
 * Custom Objects: Custom objects are those objects that are created by users.
 They supply information that's unique and essential to their organization.
-They are the heart of any application and provide a structure for sharing data.
+Custom objects are the heart of any application and provide a structure for sharing data.

 {% content-ref url="salesforce-object-bulk-api.md" %}
 [salesforce-object-bulk-api.md](salesforce-object-bulk-api.md)